loicknuchel/schema-viz/README.md

 First, you need to install Elm & NPM on your machine, then move to `frontend` folder and run `npm install` to get the dependencies.

-- launch dev env: `elm reactor` or `elm-live src/Main.elm --open --start-page=index.html -- --output=index.js`
+- launch dev env: `elm-live src/Main.elm --open --start-page=index.html -- --output=index.js`
 - launch the tests: `npx elm-test`
 - run linter: `npx elm-review`
 - compile to the demo file: `elm make src/Main.elm`